Skip to content

 • Did you know Tewksbury was originally New Germantown?
 True

-• Basking Ridge became a local hamlet of King George II’s 1760 Charter recognizing Governor Sir Francis Bernards township officially.
+• Basking Ridge became a local hamlet after King George II’s 1760 Charter officially recognized Governor Sir Francis Bernard’s township.

 • Need help researching your family?

 • 1912 catalog of Basking Ridge Presbyterian Churchyard by Antoinette Quinby, founder and first President of the Woman’s Branch of the New Jersey Historical Society.
-It was later performed as well by local resident Nettie Allen who captured the stones’ epitaphs.
+It was later performed by resident Nettie Allen, who captured the stones’ epitaphs.

 • Presbyterian Church in Basking Ridge – a historical disclosure.